 The actions to follow your acknowledgment of the problem depends on what the reason is.
 One thing is certain: admitting to yourself that something is not going the normal way is the hardest step.
 From there however, there are many options, tools and other things to help you.

 At the end of the day these are YOUR fitness goals, YOUR effort and YOUR priorities.
 If push comes to shove you can always fall back to plan B for a deload week of the minimum necessary, so you won’t lose what you’ve already accomplished but can give your body and mind a little break from stressing over your fitness goals and enjoy activities you like.

 Side note: This is what I have been doing lately.
 Let's not discuss how many deload weeks I'm on.

 If you feel you need expert advice on how to structure your workouts, create new eating habits and work on your mindset, check out my Online Coaching packages.
-I also have a New Client Special offer for a free 7-day online coaching experience with myself so you can have a peek into how I work with my Ripped by Rycroft clients.
-No strings attached.

 I am a wife, mom, grandma & former professional “diet and exercise hopper" who understands the challenges of being 40lb overweight after having children & the damage repeated sense of failure can cause to your confidence and self-esteem.